marcopeg/marcopeg.github.io/content/posts/2019/0605-graphql-made-easy.md

 > 📌<br>you want a better explanation of what we are about to do,<br>
 > you may want to [checkout the _Hooks_ tutorial](https://marcopeg.com/2019/modular-node-apps-with-hooks) first.

-First install the service package:
+First, install the service package:

 ```bash
 yarn add @forrestjs/service-express